j450h1/https-github.com-j450h1-udacity-data-scientist-nanodegree-capstone-project/README.md

 |- screenshot.png # screenshot of the web app

 - README.md # this file
+- transform_raw_to_user.py - take the raw data and transform to user level for modeling
 - Sparkify.ipynb # working through 1st model iteration with sample data
 - final.ipynb # final model selected for the app

 ```

 ## TO DO: Instructions from Udacity: